af83/mongoid_translate/README.md

 Slug are generated on translation creation.
 No change are made after.

-Slug feature can be added to translated model :
+Slug feature can be added to translated model:

 ``` ruby
 class Article